The King’s College Fall 2021 Reopening Plan

-With the health and safety of student-athletes a top priority, the United States College Athletic Association (USCAA) as well as King’s local conference, the Hudson Valley Intercollegiate Athletic Conference (HVIAC), have postponed fall sports until the spring semester.
-Fall 2020 athletes should not report to campus as previously planned on August 22.
-Rather, returning students should arrive on Friday August 28, and new students should arrive on Saturday August 29.
+With the health and safety of student-athletes a top priority, the United States College Athletic Association (USCAA) as well as King’s local conference, the Hudson Valley Intercollegiate Athletic Conference (HVIAC), plan to host fall sports in 2021.
+Fall 2021 athletes should report to campus as planned on Monday, August 23.
+Athletics living in campus housing move-in on Saturday, August 21.

 Upon my honor and in service to our community, I pledge to take responsibility for my own health, the protection of others, and to help keep the King’s community safe from the spread of COVID-19.

 Frequently Asked Questions

 The fall semester begins on Thursday, September 2 (using a Thursday schedule).